Ragnarök: Proto-Indo-European basis

 Parallels have been pointed out between the Ragnarök of Norse religion and the beliefs of other related Indo-European peoples.
 Subsequently, theories have been put forth that Ragnarök represents a later evolution of a Proto-Indo-European belief along with other cultures descending from the Proto-Indo-Europeans.
 These parallels include comparisons of a cosmic winter motif between the Norse Fimbulwinter, the Iranian Bundahishn and Yima.
 Víðarr's stride has been compared to the Vedic god Vishnu in that both have a "cosmic stride" with a special shoe used to tear apart a beastly wolf.
 Larger patterns have also been drawn between "final battle" events in Indo-European cultures, including the occurrence of a blind or semi-blind figure in "final battle" themes, and figures appearing suddenly with surprising skills.

+Similar Indo-European mythological elements are highlighted by comparisons between Ragnarök and Iranian prophetic traditions.
+The wolves' destruction of the sun and moon in Völuspá is consistent with Iranian customs about the Fravashi, divine guardians who intervene against demonic powers to guarantee the sun and moon's paths.
+Iranian traditions depict this conflict as a part of the world's continuous war between good and evil, whereas Scandinavian mythology depicts the cosmic catastrophe as taking place at the end of time.
+These parallels highlight a common cosmological concern for upholding order in the face of chaotic forces.
+Ragnarök epitomizes the Old Norse warrior culture, in which bravery and resistance are used to face death's inevitable course.
+Gods such as Odin and Thor represent the ideal warrior archetypes, and the tale reflects a deeply ingrained cultural ideal of heroic tenacity.
+This philosophy supported a worldview in which destruction is not an end but a necessary prerequisite for rebirth.
+Iranian traditions share similarities with Ragnarök's warrior ethos.
+Warriors are portrayed in both mythologies as seeking for a spot in paradise, which is known as Valhalla in Norse mythology.
+This shared ideal reinforces the relationship between apocalyptic myths and societal ideals in Indo-European traditions by reflecting a cultural emphasis on the afterlife as a compensation for bravery and devotion in combat.